ethereum-optimism/community-hub/src/docs/developers/bridge/messaging.md

 ## Understanding the challenge period

-One of the most important things to understand about L1 ⇔ L2 interaction is that **messages sent from Layer 2 to Layer 1 cannot be relayed for at least one week**.
+One of the most important things to understand about L1 ⇔ L2 interaction is that **mainnet messages sent from Layer 2 to Layer 1 cannot be relayed for at least one week**.
 This means that any messages you send from Layer 2 will only be received on Layer 1 after this one week period has elapsed.
 We call this period of time the "challenge period" because it is the time during which a transaction can be challenged with a [fault proof](../../protocol/2-rollup-protocol.md#fault-proofs).